flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-6.md

 background_image: >-
   https://smarthernews.com/wp-content/uploads/2018/09/alexa-mazzarello-223406-unsplash-scaled.jpg
 card_1:
-  card_text: "> “Leta\x19s get to the truth of the matter….
-I think this is a\x13 this is really good for the country.”\n> \n> Judge Kenneth Star speaking about a plea deal made between Pres.
+  card_text: "> “Letax19s get to the truth of the matter….
+I think this is ax13 this is really good for the country.”n> n> Judge Kenneth Star speaking about a plea deal made between Pres.
 Trump's fmr. campaign manager, Paul Manafort, and Special Counsel, Robert Mueller.
 Star led a special counsel investigation into Bill Clinton.
-Starr says if Mueller can get the truth from Manafort perhaps the country will know once and for all about the \"collusion\" accusations against the President."
+Starr says if Mueller can get the truth from Manafort perhaps the country will know once and for all about the "collusion" accusations against the President."
   card_citation: ''
 card_2:
-  card_text: "> a\x1CI cana\x19t go through this again.a\x1D\n> \n> Nichole Worley, resident of Lumberton, North Carolina, a town of 21,000 people that flooded during Hurricane Matthew two years ago that officials worry may flood again.
-North Carolina's Governor said Sunday Hurricane Florence has \"never been as dangerous as it is right now\" because of the sudden flooding threat."
+  card_text: "> ax1CI canax19t go through this again.ax1Dn> n> Nichole Worley, resident of Lumberton, North Carolina, a town of 21,000 people that flooded during Hurricane Matthew two years ago that officials worry may flood again.
+North Carolina's Governor said Sunday Hurricane Florence has "never been as dangerous as it is right now" because of the sudden flooding threat."
   card_citation: ''
 card_3:
   card_text: >-